beaudie/vesc/doc/DevSetup.md

 On Windows only, ensure you **set `DEPOT_TOOLS_WIN_TOOLCHAIN=0` in your environment** (if you are not a Googler).

 GN will generate ninja files.
+The default build options build ANGLE with clang and in release mode.
-To change the default build options run `gn args out/Debug`.
-Some commonly used options are:
+Often, the default options are the desired ones, but they can be changed by running `gn args out/Debug`.
+Some options that are commonly overriden for development are:

 ```
 is_component_build = false      (links dependencies into the build targets)
 target_cpu = "x86"              (default is "x64")